message/iata/MY.md

 - permanent residents of Malaysia;
 - passengers with a Long Term Visit Pass.
 3. Passengers must install 'MySejahtera app' in their phone and complete the health declaration at least one day before departure.
-4. Passengers must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+4. Passengers must have a negative COVID-19 RT-PCR test taken at most 2 days before departure from the first embarkation point.
 - This does not apply to:
 - passengers arriving from Singapore under the Vaccinated Travel Lanes scheme;
 - passengers traveling to Langkawi (LGK) under the Langkawi Travel Bubble;